Blade & Sorcery

-Blade & Sorcery is a simulation sandbox game developed and published by French independent studio WarpFrog, exclusively made for virtual reality.
-It is considered notable for using full physics simulation to drive its combat and environmental interactions.
-The game was initially released in early access on December 11th, 2018 for PCVR, and as the Oculus Quest and PICO 4 version, Blade & Sorcery: Nomad, on November 4th, 2021.
-It later left early access and was fully released for PCVR on June 17th, 2024, while Blade & Sorcery: Nomad was released on October 28th, 2024.
+Blade & Sorcery is a 2021 virtual reality sandbox game developed and published by French video game studio WarpFrog.
+Created in Unity, the game features physics-based combat and interaction with the environment.
+It was initially released in early access on December 11, 2018, for Microsoft Windows (PCVR), Meta Quest 2, and PICO 4, although Quest 2 and PICO 4 had separate versions from Windows titled Blade & Sorcery: Nomad, which was released on November 4, 2021.
+It left early access for Windows on June 17, 2024, and later on October 28, 2024, for Quest 2 and PICO 4.

 Blade & Sorcery: Nomad

 Blade & Sorcery: Nomad is the ported version of Blade & Sorcery to standalone virtual reality headsets; this includes each of the Meta Quest line of headsets except the original, along with a lesser-known release on the PICO 4 headset.
 It has nearly the same gameplay as the PCVR version, but it has limitations such as lower quality graphics, lower quality physical simulations, and less AI enemies able to be simulated at one time.
-It was released on the 10th version (referred to as u10) of Blade & Sorcery on November 4th, 2021.
-And, as previously mentioned, had its full release on October 28th, 2024.
+It was released on the 10th version (released October 24, 2021 for PCVR, also referred to as U10, short for Update 10) of Blade & Sorcery on November 4, 2021.
+And, as previously mentioned, had its full release on October 28, 2024.

 Gameplay

 Blade & Sorcery main focus is its melee combat, although it also offers a distinct magic system and ranged weapons such as bows and arrows.
 There are 5 magic types which are: fire, lightning, gravity, body, and mind magic.
 The player spends most time fighting various enemies, the primary enemies being ranged enemies who use magic or bows, and melee enemies who use weapons such as swords and clubs.
-The game has 2 game modes, the progression-based Crystal Hunt, and the more limitless Sandbox Mode; in both game modes, the main combat areas are arenas, where the player fights waves of enemies, and dungeons, where the player fights through procedurally generated rooms until they reach the end.
+The game has 2 game modes, the progression-based Crystal Hunt, and the more limitless Sandbox Mode; in both game modes, the main combat areas are dungeons, where the player fights through procedurally generated rooms until they reach the end and arenas, where the player fights waves of enemies.